LucassMarion/LucassMarion/README.md

 Oi!
-Universitário Engenharia de Software em constante evolução!
+Universitário de Engenharia de Software em constante evolução!
 <!--
 **LucassMarion/LucassMarion** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.